BLD Homes Logo

 • Ensure the property complies with all health and safety guidelines.

-• Always ensure a reasonable supply of fuel, electricity, hot and cold water and other utility services (cable, Internet) unless the tenant has agreed to obtain and pay for these services.
+• Always ensure a reasonable supply of fuel, electricity, hot and cold water and other utility services (Internet) unless the tenant has agreed to obtain and pay for these services.

 • Collect rent.